Ckef/groufix-old/README.md

 ### Dependencies

 To compile Groufix, you need the standard headers for your platform and OpenGL.
 These headers should come with the appropriate GPU drivers.
+When developing for OGL ES, the library should be built specifically for it.
+When building for OGL ES, `GFX_GLES` should be defined by the compiler to compile the correct extension loading mechanism (in most cases this is done automatically through the build target).

 ## Acknowledgements